 Thread crochet is, for the most part, just like yarn crochet.
-However, the small differences between the two can make thread crochet a little bit confusing to the crafter who has always worked with yarn.
+The small differences between the two can make thread crochet a little bit confusing to the crafter who has always worked with yarn.
 Thread size and hook size are one of the key differences that must be understood to master the art of thread crochet.
 Once you understand this part, the rest is all in the details.
-So, let's dig in to get a better understanding of the way that crochet thread sizes are numbered and the right crochet hook sizes to go with them.

 Guide to Crochet Thread Sizes

 Each type of thread or yarn is assigned a number.
 With yarn, the higher the number, the thicker the yarn.
 For example, a DK weight yarn is a 3 and a Bulky Weight yarn is a 5; naturally, the larger yarn (in number) is the thicker yarn (in weight).
 This makes sense to us.
 However, the opposite is true when it comes to crochet thread.

 With thread, the higher the number of the thread, the thinner it is.
 A size 3 in crochet thread sounds small and a size 30 sounds much larger, but a size 3 is going to be a thicker thread than a size 30.
 As the number of the thread goes up, the thickness goes down.
 This can trick the mind a bit, but once you get the hang of it you'll be okay.
 One of the best ways to remember this is to make yourself a little chart by taping a small piece of each thread size side-by-side on a piece of paper and labeling each underneath with the size; hang this in your craft space for a visual reminder!

 You may find crochet thread in a variety of different sizes, particularly if you purchase vintage thread or thread from a foreign source.
 That said, there are some standard crochet thread sizes.